RAC Modern Slavery Statement

 Our structure

-RAC is a consumer services subscription business providing a range of driving and mobility related services, principally breakdown assistance, for consumer and business customers; service, maintenance and repair services delivered through our mobile mechanics; and RAC branded retail insurance products underwritten by a panel of leading insurers.
+RAC provides a range of driving and mobility related services: breakdown assistance and related products, for both consumer and business customers; service, maintenance and repair services delivered through our mobile mechanics; and RAC branded retail insurance products underwritten by a range of leading insurers.

 Our business is built around providing Complete Peace of Mind to our members for their driving needs.
-We are set up to deliver long term sustainable growth from a growing base of subscription customers, underpinned by a quality customer experience and enabled by digital platforms, data and our colleagues.
-As of 31 December 2023, RAC employs C.4,200 dedicated colleagues who carry out a broad range of roles across our breakdown and insurance divisions, Head Office and Contact Centres across the UK.
-In 2023, RAC’s C.1,600 strong patrol force attended approximately 2.6 million breakdowns.
+We are set up to deliver long term sustainable growth underpinned by a quality customer experience and enabled by digital platforms, data and our colleagues.
+As of 31 December 2024, RAC employs c.4,400 dedicated colleagues who carry out a broad range of roles across our breakdown and insurance divisions, Head Office and Contact Centres across the UK.
+In 2024, RAC’s c.1,700 strong patrol force attended approximately 2.2 million breakdowns.
 Full details of our businesses and subsidiaries are set out in our Annual Report and Accounts, which are available on our website.

 RAC has a network of partners, contractors and suppliers which support it in running its business, both operationally and in the supply of goods and services.
 Although RAC’s outsourced services and supply chains are predominantly UK based, we do use a limited number of well-known and low risk third party suppliers for the provision of recovery services abroad; technology and consultancy services; and parts and products, from suppliers whose operations and/or supply chains span other jurisdictions.

-We are aware of the emerging risks and the need to be alert to the ever-changing nature of modern slavery and the impact on our operations.
-We will therefore continue to review and seek opportunities for further improvements in assessing and developing our approach to modern slavery as set out in this statement.
+We are mindful of our obligations as a responsible corporate citizen and the need to be alert to the ever-changing nature of modern slavery and the impact on our operations.
+We therefore continue to review and seek opportunities for further improvements in assessing and developing our approach to modern slavery as set out in this statement.

 Introduction from RAC CEO, Dave Hobday

-We are committed to respecting, protecting and championing the human rights of all who come into contact with our operations, including employees, suppliers and contractors.
+We are committed to respecting and protecting the human rights of anyone who is affected by our operations, including employees, suppliers and contractors.
 This means that we take a zero-tolerance approach to offences under the Modern Slavery Act, or any other violation of human rights.

-Modern slavery is unacceptable within our business and supply chain, and combatting it is an important element of our approach to business and human rights.
-We accept our responsibility to support transparency; to find and resolve problems; to review our business practices regularly; and to collaborate with others to protect the rights of workers, particularly those who are most vulnerable to abuses such as modern slavery.
+We are mindful of our responsibility to support transparency; to find and resolve problems; to review our business practices regularly; and to collaborate with others to protect the rights of workers, particularly those who are most vulnerable to abuses.

 Slavery and human trafficking: Our commitment